 Almost forgot the most important fourth step: ENJOY this icy crisp Kentucky Derby tradition, Easy Mint Julep, and don’t forget your Derby hat!

 Looking to enjoy this refreshing julep with a snack?
 The Kentucky Derby serves a Cucumber Benedictine Sandwich our cucumber sandwich is not only delicious, like the Kentucky Derby version, but it is also vegan and gluten-free.
 Win-win!

 In short, have fun in the kitchen, don’t take yourself too seriously.
 Subscribe, share, and let me know how “YOU” made this fresh mango salsa your own.
 Share your positive comments and ideas below or on Instagram. ❤️ from VGFL

 - 2 ounces Woodford Reserve Bourbon

 - .5 ounces simple syrup

 - 8 ounces crushed ice

 - In chilled mint julep glass add 3-4 mint leaves, muddle.
-Add in crushed ice, bourbon, simple sugar and lime soda mix thoroughly.
-Top with fresh mint and enjoy.
+Add in crushed ice, bourbon, and simple sugar mix thoroughly.
+Top with fresh mint and dust with powdered sugar.
+Enjoy!